We accomplish our mission for local worshiping communities in the Christian Reformed Church in North America by

 to share their rich resources with each other, to utilize existing resources, and to aid in the creation of new resources that meet specific needs.

-Worship Ministries desires to create a space where we can listen to and learn from each other, form networks for peer learning, and develop resources to nurture faithful, effective, and contextual gospel proclamation and worship by valuing the following:
+We desire to create a space where we can listen to and learn from each other, form networks for peer learning, and develop resources to nurture faithful, effective, and contextual gospel proclamation and worship by valuing the following:

 Humility and charity: The fundamental posture of this ministry is to learn and share local wisdom across ethnicities, communities, and styles.